PiotrBerebecki/heroku-environmental-variables-test/README.md

 ## Why is it useful to be able to deploy your code to a cloud platform, rather than running it locally?

+Paas provider is responsible for hardware, utility costs etc. and developer is responsible for developing and maintaining a nice app.

 ## What services are there that can provide you with a platform for your code?
 Heroku is a good start, but try to find some others.